 Length: 11 days

-Arrive: Stratford-on-Avon,
+Arrive: Stratford-upon-Avon,

 England

 Depart: Cardiff, Wales

 Lodging: 10 nights comfortable

 hotels

-Meals: All except 1 lunch and
+Meals: All except 2 dinners

-1 dinner (B=Breakfast,
+(B=Breakfast, L=Lunch,

-L=Lunch, D=Dinner)
+D=Dinner)

 Activity: Archaeology, Cultural

 Adventures, Hiking /

 Trekking, Walking

-Trip Level: 1 2 3 4 5 6
+Trip Level: 1 2 (3) 4 5 6

-10 hiking days on moderate

-trails with some short steep

-sections 2-5 hours a day,
+10 hiking days on moderate trails with some short steep sections 2-5 hours a day, van support

-van support

-DAY 1 STRATFORD ON AVON, ENGLAND / COTSWOLD WAY / CHIPPING CAMPDEN / STANTON / BROADWAY
+DAY 1 STRATFORD-UPON-AVON, ENGLAND / COTSWOLD WAY / CHIPPING CAMPDEN / STANTON / BROADWAY

 Welcome to the Cotswolds!
-We meet in the morning in the beautiful Cotswold village of Stratford on Avon, and head to Chipping Campden, a classic English market town renowned for its historic architecture.
+We meet in the morning in the beautiful Cotswold town of Stratford-upon-Avon, and head to Chipping Campden, a classic English market town renowned for its historic architecture.
 The town made its wealth through the wool trade in the 13th century, and many buildings from this era are still present today.
 We'll explore the town on foot, then walk through the 17th century Market Hall, the "official" start of the Cotswold Way walking trail, then head up along grassy paths to Dover's Hill, our first fine viewpoint along the Cotswold escarpment.
-We eventually reach Broadway Tower, an 18th century folly and at 1,089 feet, the highest point of the Cotswold Way.
+We eventually reach Broadway Tower, an 18th century folly at 1,089 feet-on a good day, you can see 16 English counties from it.
 We'll stop for lunch here in a delightful café and, if weather permits, we'll eat outside.
 Nestled below this ancient beacon hill is the popular village of Broadway, often called the "Jewel of the Cotswolds".
 We'll descend slowly through fields of quietly grazing sheep into the afternoon bustle of the town.
 The main street, lined with golden stone cottages, some clad in wisteria and with lush colorful gardens, leads us to the Lygon Arms Hotel, originally a 16th century coaching inn and our home for the next two nights.
 Both King Charles I and Cromwell stayed here during the 17th century English Civil War, but not at the same time!
 After checking into the hotel, we'll have time to explore the village before we gather for a Welcome Dinner and overnight at Lygon Arms Hotel...LD